 At Comfy, we take pride in delivering solutions that focus on employees’ biggest challenges within the physical environment of their office.
 We’ve been researching the employee experience in finding a desk (and beyond), and how digital tools make those experiences work better for everyone.
 We’re currently conducting pilots that validate these new Comfy features for hot desking and the broader workplace experience, and we can’t wait to share them with you.

-Stay tuned for part two of this blog series, where we’ll share some best practices we’ve seen from industry-leading corporate workplace teams, designers, and workplace strategists on making hot desking successful for everyone.
+Check out part two of our blog series, where we share best practices from industry-leading corporate workplace teams, designers, and workplace strategists on making hot desking successful for everyone.